msoukhomlinov/n8n-nodes-input-validator/README.md

 # n8n-nodes-input-validator

-The **n8n-nodes-input-validator** validates input data in n8n against configurable criteria.
-It supports strings, numbers, booleans, dates, enums, and international phone numbers (via google-libphonenumber), with options that balance strictness and flexibility.
+The **n8n-nodes-input-validator** validates and transforms input data in n8n against configurable criteria.
+It supports strings, numbers, booleans, dates, enums, and international phone numbers (via google-libphonenumber), with comprehensive options for validation strictness and error handling.

 ## Install